xanbaba/FileFlow.Backend/README.md

   "starred": "boolean",
-  "parentId": "number", // ID of parent folder, null if in root "path": "string", // Full path to the item (includes name) "size": "number", // Size in bytes (for files) "fileType": "string", // MIME type (for files) "inTrash": "boolean"
+  "parentId": "number", // ID of parent folder, null if in root "path": "string", // Full path to the item (includes name) "size": "number", // Size in MB (for files) "fileType": "string", // MIME type (for files) "inTrash": "boolean"
 }